Findlay (musician): 2017–2018: Forgotten Pleasures

-To start off 2017, the single "Waste My Time" was released in January, followed by the release of Findlay's debut studio album Forgotten Pleasures on 3 March 2017.
+The single "Waste My Time" was released in January 2017, followed by the release of Findlay's debut studio album Forgotten Pleasures on 3 March 2017.

 2019–present: The Last Of The 20th Century Girls, TTRRUUCES and co-writes

 In June 2019, Findlay announced she was working on her second studio album via Instagram post.
 In 2019, she also started a new project called Ttrruuces along with her debut album's co-producer Jules Apollinaire.
 Their self-titled debut album was released on 26 June 2020.
 Their second album JJUUIICES was announced on the band's Instagram page to be released on October 20, 2023.

 In September 2021, Findlay released her new single "Life is but a Dream".

 Findlay released her second studio album, Last Of The 20th Century Girls, on May 13, 2022.

 Findlay has collaborated with multiple artists, most notably her co-writes with model, singer and actress Suki Waterhouse with the song "Good Looking" now certified platinum, she also wrote the singles “My Fun,” “OMG,” “To Love” and “Blackout Drunk” from Suki’s sophomore album “Memoir of a Sparklemuffin.”

 Findlay was featured guest vocalist with Blossoms on their single To Do List (After the Breakup), released on 9th October 2023.

 Findlay has been in recent collaboration with New York artist Remy Bond, notably contributing writing to Remy’s viral hit “Summer Song” as well as songs “Don’t Go Back To Paris,” “Red, White and Blue” and “Star Shaped Baby.”